redstone-finance/redstone-docs/docs/avs/running-avs-operator-mainnet.md

 After executing the command, the following information will be required:

-- **Operator's Private Key** (The [Controller](https://docs.othentic.xyz/main/avs-framework/othentic-cli/operator-registration#controller-key-and-consensus-key) key): This is the key used to sign up with the Othentic shared security protocol and is the account to which restakers delegate their staked assets.
+- **Operator's Private Key** (The [Controller Key](https://docs.othentic.xyz/main/avs-framework/othentic-cli/operator-registration#controller-key-and-consensus-key)): This is the key used to sign up with the Othentic shared security protocol and is the account to which restakers delegate their staked assets.
-- **Use a different private key for Consensus?** (The [Consensus](https://docs.othentic.xyz/main/avs-framework/othentic-cli/operator-registration#controller-key-and-consensus-key) key): Choose "Yes" if you want to use a separate key for signing consensus messages, otherwise select "No" to use the same key.
+- **Use a different private key for Consensus?** (The [Consensus Key](https://docs.othentic.xyz/main/avs-framework/othentic-cli/operator-registration#controller-key-and-consensus-key)): Choose "Yes" if you want to use a separate key for signing consensus messages, otherwise select "No" to use the same key.
 - **AVS Governance Contract Address**: the following contract address should be entered: `0x6f943318b05AD7c6EE596A220510A6D64B518dd8`
 - **Rewards Receiver Address** – Optional.
 If left blank, it defaults to the operator's address.
 - If you are not yet registered with EigenLayer, you will be prompted to provide additional details, such as your operator name, description, website, logo URL, and Twitter profile.